Skip to content

 Day 2 in Lisbon: Chiado to Historic Alfama

-We will work in the opposite direction for the second of your two days in Lisbon.
+For the second of your two days in Lisbon, we will work in the opposite direction.
 We will head from Chiado to Lisbon’s historic Alfama district.

 Fabrica Coffee Shop